kodcapsule/14-day-Terraform-Challenge-From-Beginner-to-Expert/Day-6 Terraform Workspaces and Environments/Readme.md

 ### Limitations of Workspaces

+Terraform workspaces are an effective way to quickly spin up and tear down different versions of your code, but they have some limitations:

-- **State storage**: All state files are stored in the same backend location (just with different keys)
+- **State storage**: All state files are stored in the same backend location (e.g., the same S3 bucket).
+Because of this, you are using the same authentication and access rules across all of the workspaces, which is one of the main reasons workspaces are not a good way to isolate environments (e.g., staging from production).

 - **Configuration sharing**: All workspaces share the same configuration files
 - **Backend configuration**: Backend configuration is shared across workspaces
 - **Workspace management**: Can become unwieldy for complex setups with many environments